twrightsman/grz-tools/README.md

 Here's an example of how to use this tool:

 1. Prepare your `config.yaml` file with the appropriate paths and S3 bucket name.
-2. Ensure your metadata CSV file is correctly formatted with at least `file_path` and `s3_key` columns.
+2. Ensure your metadata CSV file is correctly formatted with at least `File id` and `File Location` columns.
 3. Run the tool using the command:

 ```bash